eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 </gc-start>
 ```

-As expected, at the start of this increment, the eden region is full.
+As expected, at the start of this increment, the eden regions are full.
 856MB (897,581,056 B) of the total 4096MB (4294,967,296 B) heap, equivalent to 20% of the heap, is available as free memory.

 The status of the *remembered set*, a metastructure specific to openJ9 JVM generational garbage collectors, is reported by the `<remembered-set>` element.
 The remembered set metastructure keeps track of any object references that cross different regions.
 Each region corresponds to a single remembered set.